stevesaliman/gradle-cobertura-plugin/README.md

 - cobertura.coverageReportDir = *dir*: the file object representing the
 directory where coverage reports should be built.

+- cobertura.coverageExcludes = *regexes*: an array of regular expressions
+representing classes you want to exclude.
+Cobertura will compare these against the fully qualified filenames of your classes as they will exist in your instrumented classes directory, so you'll probably want to have ```.*``` at the start of the expression.
+Slashes in filenames will be replaced with dots, so you can specify package names in the regex.
+For example, ```.*logger.*``` would exclude any classes in a 'logger' package.

 Extension properties are changed in the ```cobertura``` block in your build.gradle file.